AI Screenr

 What happens if a candidate goes silent or gets disconnected?

 The AI waits, gently re-prompts, and allows pauses without penalising the candidate.
-If the connection drops entirely, the candidate can resume from the same link within 24 hours — the interview picks up where it left off.
-Partial interviews are flagged in the report so you can decide whether to re-invite.
+If the connection drops entirely, the candidate can resume from the same link within 24 hours — the interview continues from where it left off.
+Partial interviews are flagged in the report so you can decide whether to invite the candidate again.

 Can candidates retake an AI interview?

 By default each candidate has one attempt per role to keep the evaluation fair and comparable.
-You can allow a retake manually if a technical issue occurred; the prior transcript is kept for reference.
+You can allow a retake manually if a technical issue occurred.
+The previous transcript is kept for reference.

 How are interviews delivered to candidates?